 Dwarf varieties will thrive in pots and are perfect for small outdoor spaces, such as patios and even balconies.
 As long as you keep it in a spot out of cold winds, dwarf acers will grow happily in pots for many years.
 We recommend repotting with fresh loam-based compost every couple of years to help keep them healthy.

 You can choose upright varieties for a more compact look or more sprawling, weeping-shaped branches.
 It really depends on what your taste is and what overall effect you want to create.
 Go for taller varieties if you're looking to add some height to your garden.

 We love 'Bloodgood', with leaves that turn scarlet in autumn, which holds the Royal Horticultural Society’s prestigious Award of Garden Merit.

 Acers are easy to grow.
 Prepare your planting site by digging a hole that is big enough to accommodate your plant.
 Add feed and plenty of water to the hole.
 When you're ready to plant, unwrap the root ball (it’s best if the root is also damp so soak it in water beforehand) and lift the plant into the new hole.

 Before filling in the hole, check that the plant is upright and positioned exactly where you want it.
 Firm the plant into position, treading the soil down evenly around the root ball.
 Once well firmed, level the soil and water again.

 Head over to our guide on planting bare root trees for more advice.

 HOW TO CARE FOR ACERS

 Once planted in their spot, keep roots cool and moist but never waterlogged.
-Avoid frost as much as possible, as late-spring frosts cause leaves to wither and the tree may even die.
 Choose a sheltered site away from cold winds.

 Water during droughts while the tree establishes itself.
 Feed every spring with a fertiliser that is meant for trees and shrubs.
 Mulch over roots with well-rotted compost or soil conditioner.